There are different types of treatment for patients with childhood rhabdomyosarcoma.

 Changes in mood, feelings, thinking, learning, or memory.

 Second cancers (new types of cancer).

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the effects cancer treatment can have on your child.
 (See the PDQ summary on Late Effects of Treatment for Childhood Cancer for more information.)

 Three types of standard treatment are used:

 Surgery (removing the cancer in an operation) is used to treat childhood rhabdomyosarcoma.
 A type of surgery called wide local excision is often done.
-A wide local excision is the removal of tumor and some of the normal tissue around it, including the lymph nodes.
-When an extra amount of normal tissue is removed from around the tumor, it is called an en bloc removal of a cuff of normal tissue.
+A wide local excision is the removal of tumor and some of the tissue around it, including the lymph nodes.
 A second surgery may be needed to remove all the cancer.
 Whether surgery is done and the type of surgery done depends on the following:

 Where in the body the tumor started.

 The effect the surgery will have on the way the child will look.